-If you would like to book the “Multilingualism” feature for your election, please contact POLYAS Support and state your election hash.
+If you would like to book the “Multilingualism” feature for your election, please contact POLYAS Support and state your project identifier.
 They will activate the feature for you and you can start getting set up.
-You can find the election hash in your project overview in the POLYAS Online Voting Manager.
+You can find the project identifier in your project overview in the POLYAS Online Voting Manager.

 Please also let our Support staff know which languages you would like to use and which language you would like to set as the default.
 Ideally this is the language spoken by the majority of your voters.
 If no language has been assigned to the voter, the default language is automatically displayed first.